LuxLang/lux/documentation/book/the_lux_programming_language/chapter_2.md

 Definitions are the top-level or global values that are declared within a module.

-They may be of different types, such as constant values or functions, or even fancier things like types, signatures or structures (more on those in later chapters).
+They may be of different types, such as constant values or functions, or even fancier things like types, interfaces or implementations (more on those in later chapters).

 Also, definitions may be private to a module, or exported so other modules can refer to them.

 By default, all definitions are private.

 ## Values